Skip to content

 • Install each ring individually, carefully seating each ring in the bottom of the stuffing box.

-• Use a split bushing or a tamping tool—never a screwdriver or a sharp tool.
+• Use a split bushing or a tamping tool—never a screwdriver or a sharp instrument.

 • Seat the rings toward the bottom of the box to account for radial expansion.